The mission of the Long-Term Ecological Reflections program is to bring together

 reflects a keen awareness of the natural world and an appreciation for both

-residencies at the H. J. Andrews Experimental Forest.
+residency at the H. J. Andrews Experimental Forest.

 For the Andrews Forest Residencies, writers are

 - a comfortable apartment at